-Prolonged Exposure (PE) for Post-traumatic Stress Disorder
+Prolonged Exposure Therapy for Post-Traumatic Stress Disorder Training

 The Atlas is offering training on Prolonged Exposure (PE) Therapy for Post-Traumatic Stress Disorder (PTSD) to licensed/registered Canadian service providers (and their trainees) working in mental health who care for Veterans or Veteran Families.
 The cost for this training is being covered by the atlas and will be offered at no cost to eligible participants selected for the training (see details in Training Fees).

 Space is limited!
 There are 30 spots available for this PE Therapy for PTSD training program.
 This includes access to both the virtual workshop followed by group consultations to support the fidelity of PE Therapy for PTSD.

 If you are interested in this training, please submit an application using the online form.
 Applications closed at 8pm (ET) on Thursday, January 20th, 2022.